Do Most Car Accident Cases Settle Before Trial?

 Work with an Attorney

-If you or somebody you love has been involved in an accident caused by the careless or negligent actions of another person, you should speak to an attorney as soon as possible.
+If you or somebody you love has been involved in an accident caused by the careless actions of another person, you should speak to an attorney as soon as possible.
 If you involve an attorney, they will be the one to handle communications with other parties involved, including insurance adjusters.
-Your focus needs to be on recovering from your injuries and spending time with your family, not worrying about accidentally misspeaking and jeopardizing your claim.
+Your focus should be on recovering from your injuries and spending time with your family, rather than worrying about accidentally mispeaking and jeopardizing your claim.

 What Should I Do After a Hit-and-Run Accident in Texas?

-Getting involved in an auto accident can be an incredibly terrifying experience for victims.
-This is particularly true for those who are struck by hit-and-run drivers.
-Hit-and-run incidents can lead to significant confusion following the collision, criminal charges and victims in these situations need to know what to do.
+Auto accidents can be an incredibly terrifying experience for victims.
+This is particularly true for those who are hit-and-run drivers.
+Hit-and-run incidents can lead to significant confusion following the collision, criminal charges, and victims in these situations need to know what to do.
 There are various steps that hit-and-run car accident victims in Texas can take to help ensure their well-being while also protecting their rights.

 The most important thing that any driver can do in the aftermath of being struck by a hit-and-run driver is to stop their vehicle in a safe space and assess their injuries and the injuries of their passengers.
 Under no circumstances should you leave the scene of an accident, even if the other driver has left.
 Texas state law requires drivers to stop at the accident scene, render aid, provide their personal information, and produce their driver’s license if requested for any incident that involves injuries or death.
 If you have been in a car accident caused by a hit-and-run driver, you should:

-- Seek medical assistance.
-In order to ensure your well-being and establish a link between any personal bodily injuries in the crash, you need to seek medical assistance as soon as possible.
-Regardless of how minor or if a serious injury exists, let a doctor perform an evaluation.
+• Seek medical assistance.
+To ensure your well-being and establish a link between any personal bodily injuries in the crash, you need to seek medical assistance as soon as possible.
+Regardless of whether a minor or serious injury exists, let a doctor perform an evaluation.

-- Gather as much evidence as possible.
-If you are able to safely do so at the scene of the crash, use a cell phone or other type of camera to take photographs of any vehicle damages, injuries, debris, skid marks, traffic conditions, and more.
+• Gather as much evidence as possible.
+If you can safely do so at the scene of the crash, use a cell phone or other type of camera to take photographs of any vehicle damage, injuries, debris, skid marks, traffic conditions, and more.

-- Report the incident to your insurer.
+• Report the incident to your insurer.
 You will typically be required to report any vehicle accident to your auto insurance carrier as soon as possible after the incident occurs.
-You do not need to go into significant detail when you make your initial report, but you should inquire with your insurance company about whether or not you have uninsured or underinsured motorist coverage.
+You do not need to provide detailed information in your initial report.
+Still, you should inquire with your insurance company about whether or not you have uninsured or underinsured motorist coverage.
 If you do, this coverage could be used to help cover your expenses in the event the hit-and-run driver is not located.

 According to data available from the Texas Department of Transportation, there were more than 256,000 total vehicle collision injuries reported during the latest year across the state.
-While we do not have exact data stating how many of these were hit-and-run incidents, we do know that it is not uncommon for drivers to flee the scene of an accident.
-This is particularly true if the offending driver does not have car insurance, was intoxicated at the time the car crash occurred, or has a warrant out for their arrest for another reason.
+While we do not have exact data stating how many of these incidents were hit-and-run, we do know that it is not uncommon for drivers to flee the scene of an accident.
+This is particularly true if the offending driver does not have car insurance, was intoxicated at the time of the car crash, or has a warrant out for their arrest for another reason.

 What Should I Do After a Construction Zone Car Accident in Texas?

 Accidents occur in construction zones regularly.
-Unfortunately, construction work on or near the roadway can lead to significant confusion, bottlenecked traffic, closed-off lanes, reduced speed limits and more.
-Not only is this dangerous under ideal conditions, but construction work zone accidents are much more likely to occur when there are negligent or careless drivers on the roadway.
-Additionally, there are times when these incidents are caused by the negligence of a road construction company or governmental agency responsible for the site.
-Here, we want to discuss steps that you can take in the event you are involved in a construction zone car accident in Texas.
+Unfortunately, construction work on or near the roadway can lead to significant confusion, bottlenecked traffic, closed-off lanes, reduced speed limits, and more.
+Not only is this dangerous under ideal conditions, but construction work zone accidents are much more likely to occur when there are negligent drivers on the roadway.
+Additionally, there are times when the negligence of a road construction company or governmental agency responsible for the site causes these incidents.
+Here, we will discuss the steps you can take in the event of a car accident in a construction zone in Texas.

 What Should I Do After a Construction Zone Accident?